Library Strategic Plan

 |Number of Programs:||4,665|

 LIBRARY HISTORIES BY BRANCH

-The second regional library to be built in Prince William County, the Bull Run Regional Library was officially dedicated and opened to the public on Saturday, June 25, 1994.
+The second regional library to be built in Prince William County, Bull Run Library was officially dedicated and opened to the public on Saturday, June 25, 1994.

 The 25,000 square foot building features a 24 hour book drop, Community Room, a Quiet Study Room, and a Children's and Young Adult area.
 Bull Run provides materials for adults, children and young adults in print and electronic/digital formats.
 Bull Run offers programming for all ages as well as English and Spanish conversation clubs and a book discussion group.

-The Ruth E. Lloyd Information Center (RELIC) is a specialized local history and genealogy collection located at the Bull Run Regional Library.
-RELIC has the same hours of operation as Bull Run.
+The Ruth E. Lloyd Information Center (RELIC) is a specialized local history and genealogy collection located at Central Library.
 RELIC's experienced staff is available to assist you in using the collection or with any questions you may have.